SERVICE 02 / 04

 Yes.
 We're warehouse-agnostic and have shipped production work on all three.
 We won't recommend a migration unless there's a clear cost or capability reason.

-30-min discovery call. we'll bring an architecture sketch and a rough price band.
+A 30-min call.
+We'll bring an architecture sketch and a rough number.

 book-call// or write: hello@saloid.com · gräfelfing · de